NikelausM/pricing-service/README.md

     - User may edit Alerts
 - Administrators may add new stores to the stores list.
 - [Extensive documentation website](https://nikelausm.github.io/pricing-service/) built with [Sphinx](https://www.sphinx-doc.org/en/master/).
-- [CRON](https://en.wikipedia.org/wiki/Cron) jobs are used to notify the User by email periodically if an item has dropped below its minimum price.
-    - This feature has been deprecated.

 ## Screenshots
 ### Landing Page